ClaudiaBehnke86/TournamentCalculator/tourcalc/docs/source/introduction.rst

 .. math::
     l_{yx}= N_{m} (n_{a} ) <t_{x}>

-In total the input data can be described the following:
+In total, the input data can be described the following:
 There are :math:`X` disciplines.
 Each discipline has :math:`Y` individual categories with each category an individual time of :math:`l_{xy}`.
-Hereby is:
+With this is:

 .. math::
     L_{X} = \sum_{y=1}^Y l_{xy} \text{ and } \\